akm-akm/akm-whatsapp-bot/readme/self-hosting.md

 `COINMARKETCAP_API_KEY` The API key of CoinMarketCap for crypto market data. (optional)

 `KEEPSAVEIT_API` The API key of KeepSaveIt for downloading the Pinterest videos. (optional)

+`clientId` The client id from jdoodle.com for the run feature to compile code. (optional)

+`clientSecret` The client secret from jdoodle.com for the run feature to compile code. (optional)

 `OWNER_NUMBER` Your whatsapp number along with country code. (required)